Djursing/grepfiles/README.md

 git log -E --grep 'chore|fix' --name-only --since '1 year' | grepfiles | uniq -c | sort -nr
 ```

-This is not the best example output due to my commit history being bismal on this branch, but hopefully you get the idea.
 #### Output
 ```bash
 4 README.md